Bell UH-1Y Venom: Development

+Production

-Originally, the UH-1Y was to have been remanufactured from UH-1N airframes, but in April 2005, approval was granted to build them as new helicopters.
+Originally, the UH-1Y was to be remanufactured from UH-1N airframes, but in April 2005, approval was granted to build them as new helicopters.
 Bell delivered two UH-1Ys to the U.S. Marine Corps in February 2008, and full-rate production was begun in September 2009.
 The Marine Corps purchased 160 Y-models to replace their inventory of N-models.
+The final UH-1Y for the U.S. Marine Corps was delivered in January 2019.
+In 2021, the production line restarted to produce the UH-1Ys for the Czech Republic's order.
+160 have been produced with 8 more being made for the aforementioned Czech order as of 2022.

 Design

 The UH-1Y variant modernizes the UH-1 design.
 The Y-model upgrades pilot avionics to a glass cockpit, adds further safety modifications, and provides the UH-1 with a modern forward-looking infrared system.
 Engine power was increased.
 Its most noticeable upgrade over previous variants is a four-blade, all-composite rotor system designed to withstand up to 23 mm rounds.
 By replacing the engines and the two-bladed rotor system with four composite blades, the Y-model returns the Huey to the utility role for which it was designed.

 A 21 in fuselage extension just forward of the main door was added for more capacity.
 The UH-1Y features upgraded transmissions and a digital cockpit with flat-panel multifunctional displays.
 Compared to the UH-1N, the Y-model has an increased payload, almost 50% greater range, a reduction in vibration, and higher cruising speed.

+The weapons used on the UH-1Y includes a variety of rocket and machine guns.
+This includes 2.75-inch (70 mm) rockets on the external hardpoints, and LAU-68, LAU-61, M260, and M261 launchers with Mk 66 rockets (Hydra 70).
+Machine guns include M240D, GAU-16, GAU-21, and GAU-17A.

+The UH-1Y can also be fitted with the AN/ALQ-231(V)3 Intrepid Tiger II (IT II), an advanced electronic warfare pod designed to provide precise, on-demand electronic attack and support capabilities.
+It features an open architecture and rapid reprogrammability, allowing it to adapt to evolving threats.
+The IT II can be controlled from the cockpit or by a ground operator, enabling flexible deployment in various combat scenarios.
+It gives the UH-1Y the ability to jam enemy communications, gather signals intelligence, and disrupt adversary networks, making it a crucial asset for electronic warfare operations.